-How Our Official Fantasy Football Player Projections Were Created
+How We Create Fantasy Football Player Projections

 The fantasy football player projections are out.
-Here is a summary of how we came up with these projections for the 2022 season.
+Here is a summary of how we came up with these projections for the 2024 season.

 Our official fantasy projections are out, not to be confused with our fantasy official rankings, where Ron Torbert ranks in the top 5 (Photo by Kiyoshi Mio/Icon Sportswire)